KristyNerhaugen/playground-rating-app/README.md

 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is an app designed to help parents and caregivers easily find and give reviews about parks and playgrounds.
+PARKOUR stands for "People Around Rambunctious Kids Openly Utilizing Recreation."
+It's an app designed to help parents and caregivers easily find and give reviews about parks and playgrounds.

 Once the user creates and account, they have the ability to write, edit and delete their own reviews.
 They can also comment on other reviews.
 If the user doesn’t want to make an account, they can still view park and playground reviews.